bashikr/ramverk1/README.md

 Ramverk1 i.e. (Framework 1) is a course in advanced OOP PHP.
 The course uses a framework called (ANAX) which is made by prof. Mikael Ros.

+#### Version 6.0.0
+Integrated a book-example by using MySQL according to the Active Record pattern inside ANAX framework.

 #### Version 5.1.0
 Continued working my Anax\weather-module.
 I applied a (Continous Integration) technique on it with help of many good tools like Scrutinizer, Travis CI, CircleCI and GitLab.
 You can Check it [here](https://github.com/bashikr/weather-module).